 The last books I read were the “Trilogy That Shall Not Be Named” (as I feel they have had far too much publicity already).
 I am still in the undecided camp as to whether I liked them or not, but they were certainly “easy readers” and I could not put them down for the two days that it took me to read them.

-I have been desperate for a good read since, but haven’t found any book that grasped my attention on my own book shelves or down the library aisles.
-So, I had a short, self inflicted reading celibacy.
+I have been desperate for a good read since, but haven’t found any book that grasped my attention on my own bookshelves or down the library aisles.
+So, I had a short, self-inflicted reading celibacy.
 This is unlike me and I couldn’t wait to get my teeth into a good book again.

-Therefore, on a well intentioned food only shop to Tesco recently, I found myself wandering down the book section.
+Therefore, on a well-intentioned food-only shop to Tesco recently, I found myself wandering down the book section.
 All those lovely, new books just waiting to be read.
 I was like a kid in a sweet shop and couldn’t resist.

-They do say to never judge a book by it’s cover, but of course it is always a factor where I’m concerned.
+They do say to never judge a book by its cover, but of course, it is always a factor where I’m concerned.
 I had to choose quickly (before the kids got bored!) so as soon as I found a cover and title that I liked; I grabbed the book and dropped it into my trolley.
 I didn’t even look at the author’s name at the time, but if I had, I would have been pleasantly surprised.

 See what I mean?
 What a lovely cover!
-It brings me back to a time when I was on a bus in London driving past the big town houses and wondering who lived in them and what stories they could tell.
+It brings me back to a time when I was on a bus in London driving past the big townhouses and wondering who lived in them and what stories they could tell.
 Then there’s the tea dress!
 The hair!
 The blue door!
 And, the satchel!
 I was sold!

-At the end of the book, in the acknowledgements, Lucy Jewell gives thanks to Kathy Burke “for finally letting me have a photograph on my cover, like a big grown-up writer“.
+At the end of the book, in the acknowledgments, Lucy Jewell gives thanks to Kathy Burke “for finally letting me have a photograph on my cover, like a big grown-up writer“.
 It was certainly a good choice for this book and I found it a lot more appealing than the pastel, drawn covers that I am seeing frequently on books at the moment.